Fragtality/PilotsDeck/RM.md

 All Actions work on the **Keypads** (the normal/square StreamDeck Buttons).
 The Dial/Touchpad (aka **Encoder**) on the SD+ is only supported by some Actions (the ones which make the most Sense).<br/><br/>
 On Keypads you can assign **two** different Commands, based on how long you hold it: A **Short**/Normal and **Long** Press (>= 600ms).
 Only one of the available Actions can be put in StreamDeck Multi-Actions.<br/>
 On Encoders you can assign **five** different Commands for each Interaction: **Left** Turn, **Right** Turn, **Touch** Tap and a **Short** & **Long** Press on the Dial.
 The Actions can be put in StreamDeck Encoder-Stacks, but will then lose their Short/Long Press Function.<br/><br/>
-How these Actions can be configured and customized is described under [2.3 - Action specific Options](#23---action-specific-options).<br/>
+How these Actions can be configured and customized is described under [2.3 - Action specific Options](#23---action-specific-options).
+How to add Custom Images is described under [2.2.3 - Display Behavior & Custom Images](#223---display-behavior--custom-images)<br/>

 |  | Action Name | Keypad / Encoder | Description |
 | :---: | :-------------- | :---------: | :----------- |